Agile vs. Waterfall —- which is the best project management methodology?

 How to use Waterfall with monday.com

-Running a Waterfall project with monday.com is just as easy (we have a template for that, too.)
+Running a Waterfall project with monday.com is just as easy.

 Start by setting up groups for each step in the Waterfall method and then add in your tasks.
 Assign each task to a team member and set a due date and status.
 When you’re ready to set up your waterfall, you can use the Timeline to visualize the time frame for each task and task group so you know all your pieces are in the right order.
 You can also set up milestones and task dependencies to make sure everyone is aligned and on track.